Sarkutz/initmux/README.md

         panes: 2
 ```

-with this configuration, IniTmux will create a session called `Packagers` with 5 windows.
-In each window,
-IniTmux will apply the model called `two`, which will create 2 (`two`) panes without commands.
+well that is it.
+With this configuration, IniTmux will create a session called `Packagers` with 5 windows.
+In each window, IniTmux will apply the model called `two`, which will create 2 (`two`) panes without commands.

-You can also see that both `root` and `dir` attributes wasn't written.
+You can also see that both `root` and `dir` attributes were not written.
 In this case, IniTmux will change
 directory to HOME (`~`).

 ### windows

 Is the list of window names, model names and possible specific directory for all the panes of that window.
 This
-attribute is obligatory.
+attribute is required.

-There is 4 ways to describe a window.
+There are 4 ways to describe a window.

 ###### Direct Form